csgura/fp/README.md

 Unlike lombok,
 gombok doesn't generate equals and hashCode methods because they don't need.
 If it required for some other reason,
-You can use an instance of the fp.Eq or fp.Hashable type class which can be genereted by gombok to define equals and hashCode method.
+You can use an instance of the fp.Eq or fp.Hashable type class to define equals and hashCode method, which can be genereted by gombok
 ```go
 // @fp.Derive
 var _ hash.Derives[fp.Hashable[Person]]